Benefits Overview for New UA Employees

 Vesting

-Vesting in a retirement plan depends on your plan and prior employment with UA and/or another State of Alaska employer.
+Vesting in a retirement plan depends on the plan and prior employment with UA and/or another State of Alaska employer.
 PERS Tier IV and TRS Tier III have a 5 year tiered vesting schedule and the ORP and UA Pension Plan have a 3 year cliff vesting schedule.
-More information on vesting can be found under the specific retirement plan you are in on on the retirement webpage.
+More information on vesting can be found under the specific retirement plan on the retirement webpage.

 Rehired Retiree - Bona Fide Retirement

-If you are an employee who is re-entering the workforce after retirement from a PERS or TRS plan with the State of Alaska Division of Retirement and Benefits), you must meet the bona fide termination regulations.
+Employees who are re-entering the workforce after retirement from a PERS or TRS plan with the State of Alaska Division of Retirement and Benefits must meet the bona fide termination regulations.

-• You cannot return to work in any capacity with the same employer from which you retired for at least 6 months if under 62 years old at retirement or 60 days if over 62 years old at retirement.
+• Former employees who have retired from PERS or TRS cannot return to work in any capacity with the same employer from which they retired for at least 6 months if under 62 years old at retirement or 60 days if over 62 years old at retirement.

 • There can be no pre-arranged return to work agreement - either written or verbal.

-If you have retired from PERs or TRS and are returning to the workforce, please reach out to the DRB at 1-800-821-2251.
+Former employees who have retired from PERS or TRS and are returning to the workforce, please reach out to the DRB at 1-800-821-2251.
 The DRB also provides bona fide retirement resources on their website.

 Required Training